Cape Town Gay Travel

-Cape Town’s beautiful summer weather makes eating outside a spectacular ritual.
+Cape Town’s beautiful summer weather makes eating at outdoor restaurants a spectacular ritual.
 There is such a grand food scene with cuisines of all types.
-For most tourists, there’s a wealth of opportunity to try food from different African cultures.
+For most tourists, there’s a wealth of opportunities to try food from different African cultures.

 Sotano: Mediterranean Dining

-For brunch, Sotano has all the satiating food you’d hope for.
-Delicious Mediterranean food that’s not too greasy, but still filling.
 The restaurant is open decently late until 11:00 PM.
 They also have a lovely indoor lounge with tables and a full bar.
-Definitely a classy spot to stop for drinks!
+It’s definitely a classy spot to stop for drinks!

-The weekday show time is 8:30 PM and Monday nights are movie night.
+Weekday showtimes are 8:30 PM and Monday nights are movie night.
 The food options are a bit limited, but that’s to be expected given they serve the entire restaurant at once.
-They offer traditional bar food, as well as a vegan option.

 The crowd at Beefcakes is about half women, and half men, at least on the night I went.
 The restaurant tends to be popular with women for large group outings.
 The best part about Beefcakes aside from the hilarious drag show is the cheerful staff.

-The atmosphere at La Parada is so comforting.
-Both locations have indoor/outdoor seating.
-Servers are friendly and willing to help you choose between equally enticing small plates.
+Servers at La Parada are super friendly and willing to help you choose between equally enticing small plates.
 They offer early dinner specials too, making a huge amount of food quite affordable.
-I got five plates of tapas for 300 Rand ($17 USD), plus tip.
+I got five plates of tapas for 300 Rand ($17 USD), plus a tip.

 Addis in Cape Ethiopian Restaurant

-I got to try real Injera, a type of spongey flatbread.
+I got to try real Injera, a type of spongy flatbread.
 They served a giant stretch of the stuff over a traditionally large dish.
-The waiter then brought a small dish of water to rinse my hands and showed me the proper way to eat it (as to not let me make a fool of myself).
+The waiter then brought a small dish of water to rinse my hands and showed me the proper way to eat it.

 Get ready for some live music!
-Piano Bar is quite popular among Cape Town restaurants and they attract an eclectic crowd.
-The space is quant, entertaining and open pretty much all the time.
+Piano Bar is quite popular and they attract an eclectic crowd.
+The space is quaint, entertaining, and open pretty much all the time.

 I stopped by for an early lunch and enjoyed the cozy terrace.
 Mornings are quiet, but the evening cocktails and jazz crowd is much livelier.
 Whether you go for a midday snack or drinks and a show, Piano Bar’s menu will have something delicious.

-If you’re planning a trip to Cape Town, check out Piano Bar’s event lineup.
-I didn’t get to visit again for a show, so if you’ve been, let me know your thoughts at the bottom of this Cape Town gay travel guide.
+Check out their weekly event lineup.
+I didn’t get to visit again for a show, so if you’ve been, let me know!

-If you’re walking through the Sea Point neighborhood in the earlier part of the day, grab some coffee at the Coco Safar espresso bar.
+Grab some coffee at the Coco Safar espresso bar if you’re walking through the Sea Point neighborhood earlier in the day.
 This is a separate section from the restaurant.

 As someone who stayed in different Cape Town neighborhoods and walked through many others for two weeks, I can definitely offer advice for when to take extra caution and when to not be worried.

-Cape Town is completely safe to visit as long as you can maintain a basic level of vigilance.
-First of all, the geographic area of Cape Town is huge, and the truly dangerous neighborhoods are far outside the central Cape Town area.
+First of all, the geographic area of Cape Town is huge. this leads to confusing generalizations.
+Most importantly, the truly dangerous neighborhoods are far outside the central Cape Town area.
 They are nowhere near where tourists stay.

 News on Cape Town safety can easily confuse someone who’s unfamiliar with the city.
-This Economist article points out how violent crime in Cape Town is spiking, which is technically true, but it’s not occurring anywhere near Cape Town’s tourist scene.
+This Economist article points out how violent crime in the city is spiking, which is technically true, but it’s not occurring anywhere near Cape Town’s tourist scene.

-In general, the downtown and inner-city areas attract more crime.
+The downtown and inner-city areas generally attract more crime.
 For example, the City Bowl neighborhood is not as safe for tourists, but it’s not so dangerous that you must avoid it.
 I stayed here for part of my trip, and I didn’t have much to complain about.

 Every city has troublemakers though, so just remain vigilant.
 In City Bowl and De Waterkant, you’ll likely encounter street beggars, some of them teenagers.
 When they ask you for something, do not engage with them no matter what.
 Just keep walking.

 Never let anyone help you with an ATM transaction.
-The booths are small enough to fit only one person for a reason.
-Many tourists have been robbed of their wallet/bank cards by individuals lurking around ATM machines who offer help, but then run off with your stuff after seeing your PIN code.
+Many tourists have been robbed of their wallets/bank cards by individuals lurking around ATM machines who offer help, and then run off with your stuff.

-Hopefully the advice I offered in the prior section doesn’t scare you.
-The Cape Town gay travel experience is wonderful, so it’s best to be aware of potential bad situations so you can plan for the best.
+Hopefully the advice in the prior section doesn’t scare you.
+The Cape Town gay travel experience is wonderful, but it’s best to be prepared.

 This also coincides with the fact that people eat dinner rather early in South Africa.
-If you’re a Spaniard who usually heads to dinner around 10:30 or 11:00 PM, you’ll be in for a surprise!
-Beyond 11:00 PM, most restaurants are closed.
+If you’re used to eating late, you’ll be in for a surprise!
+Beyond 11 PM, most restaurants are closed.

 Definitely pack layers, even for summertime.
 You’ll need typical light clothing for the sun, a windbreaker jacket for mornings and sunset, and a slightly insulating jacket or light sweater for cooler nights.